celiason/Ducks/evolvability.md

 (RM: suggested a not a very good title, but maybe something along those lines…?)

 All duck species with iridescent speculi sampled had melanosomes organized in hexagonal arrays characteristic of the two-dimensional photonic crystal described previously {Eliasion XX}.
 Melanosome diameter ranged from 90 - 180 nm, spacing between adjacent melanosomes varied from 18 - 87 nm, and the number of layers at the surface of barbules ranged from 4-8.
-Cortex thickness ranged from 110 - 478 nm <!-- we're not including cortex now right? probably need to add something to methods explaining that -->.
+Cortex thickness ranged from 110 - 478 nm <!-- RM we're not including cortex now right? probably need to add something to methods explaining that -->.
 Peak location (hue) spanned from blue to red (463 - 647 nm), peak width (saturation) ranged from 32 - 69 nm, and peak reflectance (brightness) ranged from 5 - 70%.
-Scatter plots showed weak relationships among morphological and optical traits (Fig. X). <!-- don't understand this last sentence and don't think we need it-->
+Scatter plots showed weak relationships among morphological and optical traits (Fig. X). <!-- RM don't understand this last sentence and don't think we need it-->

 Melanosome diameter had a significant positive effect on hue (phylogenetic generalized least squares regression, PGLS: $\beta$ = 0.36 ± 0.18, _t_ = 2.07, _p_ = 0.045; Figure 1a), as well as a significant negative effect on saturation ($\beta = -0.50$ ± 0.18, _t_ = -2.77, _p_ = 0.0089; Figure 1b) but did not significantly influence brightness (PGLS, $\beta$ = -0.35 ± 0.20, _t_ = -1.77, _p_ = 0.085; see Fig. X).
 Melanosome spacing had a significant positive effect on brightness (PGLS, $\beta$ = 0.43 ± 0.16, _t_ = 2.69, _p_ = 0.011; Figure 1c) but did not significantly predict hue ($\beta$ = -0.064 ± 0.15, _t_ = -0.42, _p_ = 0.67) or saturation ($\beta$ = 0.22 ± -0.16, _t_ = 1.37, _p_ = 0.18; Fig. 1).
 Therefore, species with larger melanosomes tend to have redder, less saturated colors, whereas species with more open hexagonal arrays (that is, greater distance between its melanosomes) had brighter colors.
 The number of melanosome layers did not significantly predict any of the considered color variables.